bugwhisperer418/fern.nvim/README.md

 - folding of header lines (start with "#") to make working with longer files easier and reduce need to scroll
 - highlights of Log entry item markers and headers
 - special highlight to call out entry items marked as important with "!" or "?"
+- syntax highlighting for inline content: tags, code blocks, and links

 ## Installing Fern.nvim
 ### Lazy.nvim